 Include a description of the waste management, transport, disposal and discharge of sediment, wastes or other effluents into the Marine Environment and the disposal of waste from general ship operations, including the specific technologies and methods to be adopted to reduce harmful impacts of such disposal to the marine environment.
+The description should acknowledge respective ISA Standards and Guidelines as well as other applicable legal frameworks.
 Describe the management of shipboard wastes to be transported to shore-based disposal facilities, including the handling and management of hazardous materials should also be described, together with a description of the nature of such material and its transportation, storage and disposal.
+[Describe the energy requirements of the requisite machinery.]
 Also, a description of any specific technologies developed to reduce impacts should be included.

 3.4 Commissioning